Publications

 Aditi Malik.Beyond Rhetoric: Sino-Indian Relations in an Era of Interdependence,” (Book Review of China and India: Prospects for Peace by Jonathan Holslag).
 Columbia Journal of International Affairs, Vol. 64, No. 2 (Spring/Summer 2011): 223-225.

 Aditi Malik and Daniel Encinas.
-“Revolutionary Lessons: Learning, Diffusion, and Comparative Insights on Rebel-to-Party Transformations in Peru and Nepal” (working paper).
+“Learning from Someone Else’s War: Insurgent Leadership Style, Diffusion, and Comparative Insights on Rebel Group Trajectories from Peru and Nepal” (Revised & Resubmitted).